Cresey History, Family Crest & Coats of Arms

 The Battle of Crécy (Cressy) was fought on 26 August 1346 near Créy, in northern France.
 This important English victory over the much larger French army led by Philip VI of France was due to tactical flexibility learned from battles with the Vikings, Muslims and the Scots.

-Another 241 words (17 lines of text) covering the years 1390, 1605, 1674 and 1646 are included under the topic Early Cresey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cresey research.
+Another 125 words (9 lines of text) covering the years 1390, 1605, 1674 and 1646 are included under the topic Early Cresey History in all our PDF Extended History products and printed products wherever possible.

 Cresey Spelling Variations